My Philosophy

 • Practice: Yes, practice is a skill!
 I teach students how to practice efficiently and effectively.
 Please click on "practice" on the top bar for more details.

-Piano should not be a lonely endeavor.
+Piano should not be a solitary endeavor.

-I constantly try to find music students enjoy and I encourage them to bring in music they want to learn.
-Finding music you like is the best motivator to learn the piano!
-Still, it takes time to play well.
-We take it step by step.
-Sometimes it’s difficult, but the results are worth it!
+We learn best when we have goals.
+Classes, recitals, and festivals motivate students to practice and nurture enjoyment for piano.
+I constantly seek out music my students will enjoy and encourage them to bring in music they want to learn.
+Finding music you love is the best motivator to learn the piano.
+It takes time to play well, but we take it step by step.
+It will be challenging, but the results are worth it!